cfjedimaster/raymondcamden2023/src/posts/2024/07/12/2024-07-12-scraping-recipes-on-the-web-now-with-display-and-print.md

 On the real site, which is *still* loading crap, clocks in at 6.7MB.
 Wow.

 So, here's what I did.
 I began with minimal HTML.
-Up until a few seconds ago I had a hard-coded form value to make testing easier, but just now I moved it to an HTML comment:
+Up until a few seconds ago, I had a hard-coded form value to make testing easier, but just now I moved it to an HTML comment:

 ```html
 <!DOCTYPE html>